The Tests & Quizzes Tool

 How You Can Use It

-- Promote student preparation (or even take Attendance) through small quizzes before or at the beginning of a class session.
+- Promote student preparation (or even take attendance) through small quizzes prior to or at the beginning of a class session.

 - Administer surveys to evaluate student attitudes or even conduct midterm course evaluations to help guide your instruction.

 - Use it more traditionally as an assessment tool for an exam to measure various levels of student learning, ranging from recalling information to demonstrating critical thinking.